awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-update-ubuntu.md

-# Update the CodeDeploy Agent on Ubuntu Server<a name="codedeploy-agent-operations-update-ubuntu"></a>
+# Update the CodeDeploy agent on Ubuntu Server<a name="codedeploy-agent-operations-update-ubuntu"></a>

-After the CodeDeploy agent \(`codedeploy-agent_all.deb`\) is installed on an instance, it is updated within 24 hours of the release of a new version\.
-The update time cannot be easily cancelled or rescheduled\.
-If a deployment is in progress during the update, the current deployment lifecycle event finishes first\.
-After the update is complete, the deployment resumes with the next deployment lifecycle event\.
+To configure automatic, scheduled updates of the CodeDeploy agent using AWS Systems Manager, follow the steps in [Install the CodeDeploy agent with AWS Systems Manager](https://docs.aws.amazon.com/codedeploy/latest/userguide/codedeploy-agent-operations-install-ssm.html)\.

 If you want to force an update of the CodeDeploy agent, sign in to the instance, and run the following command: